george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C program to check whether a given number is amstrong or not using functions.

               ➼ Write a C program to find the number of words in a string and  reverse the string using functions.

+Day 20 :

+              ➼ Write a C program to find the factorial of a given number using a recursive function.

+Day 21 :

+              ➼ Write a C program to find the second maximum element in an array of integer elements.

+              ➼ Write a C program to count and display the number of Vowels, Consonants and spaces in a string.

+              ➼ Write a C program to find the number of prime numbers in a array of integers.